SJTU-mxtao/Semantic-Communication-Systems/README.md

 The details are represented in the two sub-folders.

+## Other Instructions
+This is an example of semantic communication using a small-sized dataset based on MLP and CNN.
+If you require a more advanced neural network framework, we recommend using [another code repository based on Swin Transformer](https://github.com/SJTU-mxtao/semantic-communication-w-codebook)

 ## Citation

 Please use the following BibTeX citation if you use this repository in your work: